OutwalkStudios/firefly/README.md

 ### Create a new Project

 You can create a new project by running the following command.
 This prompts for project choices then will generate your new project, install the required dependencies, and initialize a new git repository.
+More information about this command can be found in the [@outwalk/create-firefly](https://github.com/OutwalkStudios/firefly/tree/main/packages/create-firefly#outwalkcreate-firefly) package.

 ```
 npm create @outwalk/firefly